 A member of the Council shall represent the people of the whole Union and not the emirate for which he was elected or selected by.

 Half of the members of the Council are elected through electoral bodies whose members are nominated by leaders of different emirates, while the other half are appointed.
-This mechanism was adopted and implemented back in 2006 – from the beginning of the implementation of the 1st phase of the political empowerment program of HH.
-Sheikh Khalifa.
+This mechanism was adopted and implemented back in 2006 – from the beginning of the implementation of the 1st phase of the political empowerment program of the late Sheikh Khalifa bin Zayed Al Nahyan.
 The second stage followed by an increase of the electoral body members to reach more than 129 thousand voters, in accordance with the decision of HH.
 The President of the State, No.( 2) of the year 2011, which marked an advanced step for the representative and parliamentary role of the National Council.

 Emirati women have participated in the council for the first time since its establishment in the 14th legislative term.
 They won one seat in the first electoral experiment in the country in the year 2006, while eight others were appointed to the council in one of the highest percentages in the world.

 The Council’s competencies consist of the discussion of “Drafts constitutional amendments”, “Draft federal laws”, “Draft of general budget of the state and the projects of its final accounts”, and to express opinion in “International treaties and conventions”.